 All participants will take 8 or 9 credits, depending on the Italian course they enroll in.
 Equivalent competency may substitute for specific course prerequisites.
 Students will be charge tuition according to the number of credits they take.

-Students depart from the U.S on May 18, and arrive in Rome on May 19, 2018.
-After spending a few days in Rome, the group travels together to Todi, where they will be based for the duration of the progrm.
+Students depart from the U.S. on May 18, and arrive in Rome on May 19, 2018.
+The instructors will meet the students at the airport in Rome and the group will travel together to Todi, where they will be based for the duration of the program.
+At the end of the program, the group will travel back to Rome together where they will spend 3 to 4 days.

 *International students who are interested in studying in Italy during the summer semester should contact the Education Abroad Adviser for Italy concerning the immigration processes for international students.